Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales: The first order STORM algorithm

 \section{The first order STORM algorithm}

-We now state (as Algorithm 1) and analyze a stochastic trust region (TR) algorithm which is essentially very similar to its deterministic counterpart \cite{TRBook}.
+We now state and analyze a stochastic trust region (TR) algorithm (Algorithm 1) which is essentially very similar to its deterministic counterpart \cite{TRBook}.
 This method uses the inexact (noisy) information about $f$ and its derivatives, just as the deterministic method uses the exact information.
 This algorithm, as stated, and the assumptions on its steps that we will impose below aim at convergence to a first order stationary point.
-In this section we will analyze the rate of convergence of this algorithm to such a point.
-The convergence to a second order stationary point will require a slight modification of the algorithm and stronger assumptions and is a subject of a separate paper.
+In this section we will analyze the global rate of convergence of this algorithm to such a point (while in Section \ref{section:second-order}, we extend Algorithm \ref{algo:stodfosimple} to calculate second order critical points).

 For every $k$, the step $s_k$ is computed so that the well-known {\em Cauchy decrease} condition is satisfied,